 "You've got three or four cameras in front of you, lights, there's about 50 staff behind the scenes, a food team running around, so you need a large space."

 For some teams, like Dan and Steph, they had the space in their actual home but for those with smaller places, the producers ask if they can borrow a friend or family member's larger place for the night.

 And of course if you're cooking in a totally foreign kitchen, that can cause more drama which, let's be honest, we all love to watch unravel.

 Unlike live shows like I'm A Celebrity Get Me Out Of Here, MKR is filmed way in advance.
-But unlike a lot of reality winners who have to keep their happy news a secret, the winners don't find out if they've won or not until it goes to air.
+However, to avoid spoilers leaking, the winners don't find out if they've won or not until it goes to air.